ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Conclusions

 \item R1 is characterized by a velocity gradient across its spine in the moment~1 map.
 We review the PV diagram features which showed a helical structure at the top of the filament, potentially associated with filament rotation.
 We find an average velocity gradient of $\sim$~10.4~$\kms$~pc$^{-1}$ (or $\sim$~0.1~Myr timescale) in this feature.

 \item R2 is characterized by smooth, compact velocity undulations (<~2~$\kms$) and the absence of a large scale velocity gradient.

 \item The mean line-mass profiles of both filaments are well described by $\lambda$($\omega$)~=~5660~M$_{\odot}$~pc$^{-1}$($\omega$/pc)$^{0.30}$ and $\lambda$($\omega$)~=~6943~M$_{\odot}$~pc$^{-1}$($\omega$/pc)$^{0.20}$ for R1 and R2, respectively.
-When we compare these distributions with those from other well-studied regions, such as the G351.77 \citep{reyes2024} parent filament, the ISF \citep{stutz2016}, the ONC \citep{stutz2018}, and the L1482 in California \citep{gutierrez2021}, we find that R1 and R2 stand out as having significantly higher line-mass profiles, consistent with having higher densities than the structures mentioned above.

-\item Based on these line-mass profiles, we calculate the gravitational field, force, and potential for both R1 and R2, assuming cylindrical symmetry.
+When we compare these distributions with those from other well-studied regions, we find that R1 and R2 stand out as having significantly higher line-mass profiles, consistent with having higher densities than the structures mentioned above.
+Based on these line-mass profiles, we calculate the gravitational field, force, and potential for both R1 and R2, assuming cylindrical symmetry.

 \item Using simple toy models, in R1 we estimate the ratio of centrifugal to gravitational forces (the latter based on the line-mass profile).
 We find that rotation in the R1 filament is subdominant compared to gravity, but as the radius increases the role of rotation increases, very similar to the behavior reported in the California L1482 filament \citep{gutierrez2021}